 The most puzzling and disappointing feature is the loss of calcium in the bones.
 Surprisingly, as experienced by the Russian cosmonauts who stayed up for 175 days, the loss of bone mass was minimal.
 The trouble comes with change of bone’s composition.
 The calcium content of the urine goes up by 50 percent.
 The cardiovascular system is flooded with excess calcium.
 It is similar to osteoporosis, generally suffered by elderly people.
 The result is dangerous.
 Bones fracture easily.

 According to the world’s first physician-cosmonaut, Dr Boris G. Yegorov, blood from the lower part of the body rushes up in space and one feels as if one is hanging upside down.
 The body adapts itself remarkably, but only after five or seven days.
 In an interview with the author in Moscow, he said that the more one stayed in space, the better one would feel.
-His prescription still holds good (Box 23)!
+His prescription still holds good.

 In space, there is no need for a strong bone structure and muscles to resist any pressure.
 Muscles therefore get reduced who want to slim have a good chance!
 The normal amount of body fluid seems unnecessary.
 The pulse rate drops and remains low.
 The weight decreases as in the case of patients confined to bed for a long time.
 Dr Yegorov was of the view that there were no really effective medicines to stabilized calcium.
 The rapid displacement of body fluids (mainly blood) influences the control of circulation and changes in pattern of salt and water excretion by the kidneys.
 These mechanisms are still poorly understood.

 Physical exercises give the heart and blood system a chance to feel some pressure.
 Regular exercises on a stationary bicycle would give the rider the feeling of pedaling up a steep hill.
 A device is used to apply negative pressure to the lower half of the body.
 The blood would be sucked down to the legs and the heart would get some extra work.
 The penguin-like suits donned by cosmonauts were reported to have brought about near-normal blood circulation.
-Repeated experiments have revealed that the best way to face normal gravity on return s to prepare for it onboard the spacecraft by experiencing it a little.
+Repeated experiments have revealed that the best way to face normal gravity on return s to prepare for it on-board the spacecraft by experiencing it a little.
 Cosmonauts returning after prolonged space missions need help to walk steadily.
 The exercises done in space improved their ability enormously.
-As Dr Yegorov points out, “It is not god to alternate between zero gravity and artificial gravity.
+As Dr Yegorov points out, “It is not good to alternate between zero gravity and artificial gravity.
 It is better to use gravity devices from the beginning of the flight.”